Backup QBs to play big role when No. 23 Stanford visits USC

 PLAYERS TO WATCH

-Stanford: LT Walter Rouse will make his first career start after preseason All-American lineman Walker Little sustained a leg injury against the Wildcats.
-How the 6-foot-6, 291-pound Rouse holds up against the Trojans’ pass-rush tandem of Christian Rector and Drake Jackson will be critical, especially given the uncertain status of starting quarterback K.J.
+Stanford: LT Walter Rouse and QB Davis Mills.
+Stanford will have first-time starters at two key positions.
+Rouse replaces preseason All-American lineman Walker Little, who sustained a leg injury against the Wildcats.
+How the 6-foot-6, 291-pound Rouse holds up against the Trojans’ pass-rush tandem of Christian Rector and Drake Jackson will be critical, especially with starting quarterback K.J.
 Costello because of a concussion.
+Mills completed 7 of 14 passes for 81 yards and also lost two fumbles in relief last week.

 USC: RB Stephen Carr could be among the biggest beneficiaries of the Trojans’ switch to the Air Raid offense.
 Carr rushed for 56 yards and a touchdown on six carries and had six receptions for 43 yards and another touchdown against Fresno State, proving to be an explosive change-of-pace option behind bruising Vavae Malepeai.